garyfleming/product-engineering/estimates.md

 # A Kind of Complexity From Experience

-* You've done it before
-* Someone in the team has done it before
-* Someone in the company has done it before
-* Someone in the world has done it before
-* No-one has done it before

 ^ Liz Keogh has, in the past, talked about kinds of experience and what they mean in terms of how we act (building on Cynefin).
-You kind think of these
+You can think of these as broad categories on a spectrum.

+---

+# A Kind of Complexity From Experience

+* **You've done it before**
+* **Someone in the team has done it before**

 ^ First two are pretty straight forward.
 If you've got quick access to experience, you can probably break it down and estimate accurately.

+---

+# A Kind of Complexity From Experience

+* You've done it before
+* Someone in the team has done it before
+* **Someone in the company has done it before**

 ^ Third one: need knowledge acquisition, cross-training, cross-applicability to your system.
 You probably can't estimate directly.
 Broad timelines based on nearby experience

+---

+# A Kind of Complexity From Experience

+* You've done it before
+* Someone in the team has done it before
+* Someone in the company has done it before
+* **Someone in the world has done it before**
+* **No-one has done it before**

 ^ Fourth and fifth mean you've got very little chance of estimating accurately.
 You don't have any knowledge of how to do them.
 You know they might be doable, or they might not.
 Instead, all you can do is break down the goal into a series of experiments to learn what you don't know.
 Rather than estimate the effort in a task, you timebox how long you'll spend learning a thing.
 At the end of the timebox, you check whether you've learned enough and, from a position of slightly more knowledge, you estimate how much longer you need to learn.

-^ TODO Put these on separate slides and visualise how to estimate?

 ^ TODO feels like it needs more